 Once prospective tenants receive the secure link, they can begin the rental application online.
 The application form itself is free; no California rental application fee is charged by LeaseRunner.

-However, if the landlord includes tenant screening reports (such as credit, background, or eviction checks), the landlord can choose whether the tenant or landlord pays for those reports.
+However, if the landlord follows our suggested tenant screening checklists and provides suitable reports (such as credit, background, or eviction checks), they can choose whether the tenant or the landlord pays for those reports.
 These fees go directly toward the actual cost of the screenings.
 LeaseRunner’s Premium Screening is within the California rental application fee cap.

-Important: No charges are processed without the applicant’s prior digital authorization.
+Important: No charges are processed without the applicant’s prior digital authorisation.

 Applicants will fill in their personal information, rental and employment history, and provide references.
 The online format allows them to complete the application conveniently on their own time.